+Welcome to the Bartholomew County Public Library Homeschool Services page!
 Our mission at BCPL is to act as the "community crossroads; connecting people, information, ideas, and experiences to empower everyone on their journey of lifelong learning."
-We strive to support our homeschooling families in their efforts, providing not only a robust collection of books, but a wide selection of learning resources, including digital resources, meeting space, programs, and more.
+We strive to support our nontraditional, homeschooling, and e-learning families in their work and play, providing not only a robust collection of books and materials, but a wide selection of learning resources, including digital materials, databases, meeting space, virtual and in-person programs, and more.

 Learning and Curricular Needs

-We have a wide variety of books and materials to offer, and we are constantly working to improve our collection to better meet your needs.
-We are happy to order items for our collection or request them via Interlibrary Loan at your request, especially if those items will widely benefit other co-ops or families.
-Just submit your curricular reading list to us, and we will do what we can to procure any books we do not have for you.
+We have a wide variety of books and materials to offer, including a carefully curated special collection full of parenting, homeschooling, and education-related materials for caregivers.
+Better yet, we are constantly working to improve our collection to better meet your needs.
+We are happy to purchase items for our collection upon request, especially if those items will widely benefit other co-ops or families.
+We also have access to other libraries’ collections via Interlibrary Loan.
+Just submit your reading list to us, and we will our best to get you what you need.

 Please note that we are unable to purchase workbooks or other single-use materials, although we do accept donations.